gkaf89/NCC-Trainings/Courses/docs/cuda/preparation.md

 - 1.2 [Please take a look if you are using Linux/Mac](https://docs.lxp.lu/first-steps/connecting/)

 #### 2. Use your username to connect to MeluXina
-- 2.1 For exmaple the below example shows the user of `u100490`
+- 2.1 For example the below example shows the user of `u100490`
   ```
   $ ssh u100490@login.lxp.lu -p 8822
   ### or